rukmanigopalan/adlsgen1togen2migrationsamples/src/Bi-directional/README.md

    To know more visit :link: [How to manage replication](https://docs.wandisco.com/bigdata/wdfusion/2.12/#managing-replication)

-## Application Update
+## Application Configuration

-  As part of this, we will [configure services in workloads](https://docs.microsoft.com/en-us/azure/storage/blobs/data-lake-storage-supported-azure-services) used to point to Gen2 endpoint.
+  As part of this, we will [configure services in workloads](https://docs.microsoft.com/en-us/azure/storage/blobs/data-lake-storage-supported-azure-services) used to point to Gen2 endpoint and update the applications to use Gen2 mount.

 :bulb: **Note**: We will be covering below azure services